AliaksandrPatapeika/nodejs2023Q2-service/README.md

 npm run docker
 ```

 This command will start the application inside a Docker container.
-After starting the app on port (4000 as default), you can open the OpenAPI documentation in your browser by typing http://localhost:4000/doc/.
+After starting the application on port (4000 as default), you can open the OpenAPI documentation in your browser by typing http://localhost:4000/doc/.
 For more information about OpenAPI/Swagger, please visit https://swagger.io/.

 ## Database Management